 (So, confession time.
 He talked of making a book for children.
 My hackles went up, just a little.
 Next thing I did was email him saying I didn’t want it to be a ‘children’s book’.
 Just a book.
 When adult authors write for children, they often get it quite wrong.
 And then I started suggesting that he made no compromise in how he writes in order to create a book for children.
 I remember pressing the send button on the email, then thinking, oops.
 Erm.
 Was I telling Robert MacFarlane how to write a book?
 Oh dear.
 It was ok though, because he started telling me ways of drawing the pictures too.
 Which was fine.
 We have a joint vision for this book.
 This is the first time in years I have collaborated with a writer and now that I have stopped telling him how to write, well, even when I did, that is what it is.
 Words and pictures.
 We thought it best that he do the words and I do the pictures but I confess, I haven’t yet seen his drawings.
 They might be as wonderful as his words.)

 Robert put together a proposal and his agent took the proposal to Hamish Hamilton who straight away saw the value of such a book.
 And how exciting it is to be working with them on such an amazing project.

-My hope is that between us we can make a book for all ages, a book that reads aloud to delight the ear, with images that dance in the heart.
+Two years on, and my hope is that between us we have a book for all ages, a book that reads aloud to delight the ear, with images that dance in the heart.
 Spells for sleeping and dreaming wild places deep into the dreams of people.